 Join me and visit the Lymphedema Treatment Act Legislative Action Center to urge Congress to support the Lymphedema Treatment.

 About the AuthorSarah (aka Sarahlicious) has been an active member of ObesityHelp since 2003 and a staff member since 2007.
 She combines her experiences as both a patient and healthcare professional in her advocacy efforts.
 Her specific areas of interests are Lipedema, Lymphedema, Obesity, and Health Insurance advocacy.
 Sarah writes about her life experiences at Born2lbFat.
 She is a member of the Board of Directors of both the Obesity Action Coalition and the Lymphedema Advocacy Group.
-Sarah will graduate with a Masters in Health Law in June 2015.
+Sarah recently earn a Masters in Health Law in June 2015.

 Read more articles by Sarah!